install.packages("devtools")

 If you wish to report a bug, or if you are interested in having us mirror your free-software or open-source project, please feel free to contact us at mirror[@]dogado.de.

-BMisc includes miscellaneous functions for working with panel data, quantiles, and printing results.
+BMisc includes miscellaneous functions for working with panel data, quantiles, dealing with formulas, among other things.

 You can install BMisc from github with: